A unifying approach to tropicalization: Scheme theoretic tropicalization

 Let $k\to B$ and $v:k\to T$ be a morphism of halos and assume that $T$ is totally positive, e.g.\ $T=(\R_{\geq0}^\pos)^\mon$ or $T=(\T^\pos)^\mon$.
 Then the tensor product $B\otimes_k T$ exists in $\OBlpr^\mon$ and it is a tropicalization of $B$ along $v$.

 Note that the tensor product $B\otimes_k T$ is totally positive, but that it is typically not a halo.
-At the moment of writing, it is not clear to me in which situations a tensor product of halos exists in $\Halos$. \end{rem}
+At the moment of writing, it is not clear to me if $\Halos$ contains all tensor products. \end{rem}